Hiring more sales reps to grow in 2013? Don’t overlook these points!

 Many companies have been through round after round of cost cutting and are extremely operationally lean.
 At that point, the best strategy to drive growth is to focus on increasing top-line revenues.
 Executing sales force optimization and growth with the help of outside experts is the best way to accomplish this goal.

 Complimentary research paper.
-Richardson surveyed over 300 business-to-business sales reps to learn more about their top challenges and improvement opportunities to help them hit their number in 2013.
+Richardson surveyed over 300 sales professionals to learn more about their top challenges and improvement opportunities to help them hit their number in 2018.
 Click here or on the image below to download the report.